lfindlow/lfindlow.github.io/research-project-at-lambda.md

 The [Overleaf documentation](https://www.overleaf.com/learn) is quite handy to get started with LaTeX.

+### Which template?

+In information retrieval most conferences use the 2-column ACM format.
+Luckily, [Overleaf](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty) has this available as already.
+[Overleaf](https://www.overleaf.com) is a collaborative cloud-based LaTeX editor for which all TU Delft students and staff [have a professional account](https://www.overleaf.com/edu/tudelft).

+###

 ### Paper structure

 Every area of computer science has their own ideas of how to structure scientific contributions.